MTtankkeo/web_separated/README.md

 # web_separated
 This web package allows you to define row and column spacing consistently and simply.

-> Simplifying the layout configuration processes, And the example doesn't work in the local environment.
+> Simplifying the layout configuration processes.

+> The example doesn't work in the local environment.